xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 Allow a multi-user, password control, access to a single-page application, to enter/update the daily weight, and display various graphs and trends.

+The logic is to store only one value per day - hence, dates are normalized, and upsert is used.

 ## Install and test

 1. Make sure you have the latest mongo server installed locally
 2. Clone this repo
 3. Optionally, run the ./test/import.sh script to load test data
-3. Execute ./run.sh from the repo root
+4. Execute ./run.sh from the repo root
-4. Connect on localhost:8080 with a brower
+5. Connect on localhost:8080 with a brower

 ## Editing comfort with Atom